FREQUENTLY ASKEDCOMMONANSWERS TO YOURQuestions

 Over time, a banner can show wear and tear as well as damage due to various reasons.
 Our guarantee is limited, but in the event that a banner needs to be replaced after the guarantee periods, we offer replacement banners at significant discounts (up to 50%).
 However, no changes can be made to qualify as a replacement.

 All of our banners come with a guarantee - 24"x48" and smaller come with a 6-month guarantee and larger banners come with a 3-month guarantee.
+You can double the guarantee by selecting our premium vinyl for an upcharge.
 The guarantee covers banners that are damaged by weather, box trucks, torn, lost, or stolen.
 These banners will be replaced at no-charge (no changes allowed) and shipped.

 Our banners are extremely durable and have held up well against many strong storms nationwide.
 They are not covered against hurricane force winds.
 In these situations, we recommend taking the banners down as well as any brackets prior to the storms arrival.